Imitation Learning of Hierarchical Driving Model: from Continuous Intention to Continuous Trajectory: Methodology

 The driving intention module is an extension of our previous work \cite{ma2020deepgoal}, which uses an undifferentiable motion planner to generate control, thus blocking the end-to-end learning.
 We first briefly introduce the generation of continuous intention and the potential map.

 \textbf{Intention Modeling:} The module takes as input front-view RGB image $V$ combined with routing planning $R$.
-The routing planning $R$ is generated by usual navigation software, like GoogleMap, and represented as a local crop of the map centering on the current vehicle position from GPS.
+The routing planning $R$ is generated by usual navigation software, like GoogleMap, and represented as a local crop of the map according to the current position of the vehicle from GPS and IMU.
 Thus $R$ is a robot-centric representation, which changes its coordinates when the robot moves.
+For more details please refer to Appendix~\ref{apd:routing-planning}.
 We model the continuous driving intention $I$ as a mask of $V$ to indicate the local path to the goal in the current image coordinates, which is generated by a U-Net based conditional generator $\mathcal{G}$ with a concatenation of $V$ and $R$ being the input:

 To build the ground truth $I_{gt}$ of $I$, we refer to the future path executed by the robot in the real world and transform it into the current image coordinates.
-Therefore, we have a pixel level supervision for $I$ formulated as a loss term:
+Therefore, we have a pixel-level supervision for $I$ formulated as a loss term:

 \textbf{Adversarial Training:} As the robot only execute in one direction in an intersection in the real world, we only have one-way ground truth for image taken at intersections.
 For other directions in the intersection, we cannot build (\ref{di}).
-To improve the diversity, we change the routing planning $R$, and utilize an adversarial training for supervision.
+To improve the diversity, we use both paired routing planning $R$ and unpaired routing planning $R'$ which is randomly sampled with RGB image $V$, and utilize an adversarial training for supervision.
 Specifically, we build a discriminator $\mathcal{D}$ to discriminate whether the driving intention map is generated from the distribution of ground truth data $I_{gt}$, so that exact one-to-one supervision is not required, leading to a conditional adversarial loss term: